CLI

 - you want local auth helpers such as

-If you are deciding between access paths rather than looking for CLI usage itself, start with Plugin vs Skill vs MCP vs API.
+If you are deciding between access paths rather than looking for CLI usage itself, start with Skill vs MCP vs API.

 Login and local config